Pyrotelekinetic/Pyros-Cogs/README.md

-# autoquote
+# Autoquote
-repo for autoquote cog for Appu's selfbot
+Official repo for Pyrotelekinetic's Autoquote cog for Appu's Selfbot.